iamanigeeit/DDW2023/learning-objectives/intro.md

 - Give example of **linear regression and classification**
 - Create a **Panda's DataFrame** and selecting data from DataFrame
-- Convert Panda's DataFrame to Numpy Array
+- Convert Panda's DataFrame to **NumPy Array**
-- Selecting data from Numpy Array
+- Selecting data from NumPy Array
+- Use mathematical, statistical and linear algebra functions on NumPy Array
+- Creating new Numpy Arrays
 - Using Panda's library to read `CSV` file
 - **Split** data randomly into training set and testing set
 - **Normalize** data using z-normalization and min-max normalization